TheFjonG/Discord4JDocumentation/pages/channel.rst

 If you have any problems with this guide, please contact @Thefjong in `Discord API Chat`_ in the Discord4J channel.

-Getting a channel by ID
+Getting a Channel by ID
 -------------------------

 First of all you might be wondering how to get the id from a channel.
 Do following: